-The rate of progress on collecting these monies is slow, and we continue to incur financing cost on bank borrowings required to fund these receivables.
-The Company's management is continuously engaged with relevant Government authorities, and we expect that the Government will pay the remaining amount on an expedited basis to ensure business continuity and growth.
+The rate of progress on collecting these monies has recently come to a halt, and we continue to incur financing cost on bank borrowings required to fund these receivables.
+The Company's management is continuously engaged with relevant Government authorities, and we continue to demand that the Government pay the remaining amount on an expedited basis to ensure business continuity and growth.